digitalpalidictionary/dpd-db/db/data_guide.md

 ### root_base

 - Root + Conjugational sign > Base.
-- Extra information includes the causative, passive, denominative, future, irregular, desiderative forms
+- Includes information about causative, passive, denominative, future, irregular, and desiderative forms.

 ### family_root

 - All words which are formed from the same prefix + root combination
-- mention to which family of prefix(es) + root this word is belong
+- Indicate to which family of prefix(es) + root this word belongs.

 ### family_word